Winter Gem Boxwood Shrubs

 Winter Gem Boxwood Shrubs for Sale Online

-- Deer, pest and disease resistant
+- Deer, rabbit, pest and disease resistant

 Other Products you may be interested in

-Growing Winter Gem Boxwood
+How do I plant Winter Gem Boxwood Shrubs?

 We suggest digging a hole twice as wide as the root system but not deeper.
 Depending on the quality of your existing soil you may need to add a locally sourced compost or topsoil.
-Adding compost or topsoil will help the young feeder roots to spread through the loose, nutrient rich soil, much easier.
+Adding compost or topsoil will help the young feeder roots to spread through the loose, nutrient rich soil much easier.
 The most common cause of plant death after transplanting is planting the new plant too deep.
 You should still be able to see the soil the plant was grown in after back-filling the hole.

 It is recommended that you add fertilizer to the bottom of the hole used to plant your newly acquired Winter Gem Boxwood Shrub.
 This will ensure a healthy start providing the essential nutrients your plant needs to grow.